RMK

 2. Choose your hardware and install the target

 The next step is to add Rust's compilation target of your chosen microcontroller.
-Rust's default installation include only your host's compilation target, so you have to install the compilation target of your microcontroller manually.
+Rust's default installation includes only your host's compilation target, so you have to install the compilation target of your microcontroller manually.

 For example, rp2040 is a Cortex-M0+ microcontroller, it's compilation target is thumbv6m-none-eabi.
 Use rustup target add command to install it: